Browse by Medical Category

 Boston Health Care for the Homeless Program assures access to the highest quality of care for homeless men, women, and children in metropolitan Boston.
-Multidisciplinary teams at BHCHP deliver direct care services in over 78 sites, including a site located within MGH.
+Multidisciplinary teams at BHCHP deliver direct care services in over 78 sites, including a site located within Mass General.

-The Charlestown Substance Abuse Coalition (CSAC) works to reduce substance abuse by changing community norms and attitudes, increasing the presence of law enforcement, advocating for additional treatment resources, and engaging in primary prevention within the schools.
+The Charlestown Coalition, formerly the Charlestown Substance Abuse Coalition (CSAC), works to reduce substance use disorders by changing community norms and attitudes, increasing the presence of law enforcement, advocating for additional treatment resources and engaging in primary prevention within public schools.

 Food for Families identifies pediatric patients and their families in Chelsea and Revere who have experienced hunger and food insecurity and connects them to food resources that ensure access to healthy foods.

-HAVEN (Hospitals Helping Abuse & Violence End Now) offers direct services to MGH patients, employees, and community member survivors of intimate partner abuse in order to help improve survivors’ health and safety, as well as their housing, employment, and financial circumstances.
+For Mass General patients, employees, and community member who have experience intimate partners abuse, HAVEN offers direct services to help improve survivors’ health and safety, as well as their housing, employment, and financial circumstances.

-Legal Initiative for Children (LINC) improves the well-being of immigrant and refugee children through legal advocacy related to public benefits and housing.
+Legal Initiative for Care (LINC) improves the well-being of immigrant and refugee children through legal advocacy related to public benefits and housing.

-With nearly 50% of Chelsea’s population having limited English proficiency, the Medical Interpreters/Community Health Workers (MI/CHW) help to reduce barriers to health care by providing high-quality linguistic and navigation services to MGH Chelsea patients.
+The Medical Interpreters/Community Health Workers (MI/CHW) program aims to reduce barriers to health care for MGH Chelsea patients with limited English proficiency by providing high-quality linguistic and health system navigation services.